Amazon to open checkout-free stores in Chicago and San Francisco

-(Reuters) - Amazon.com Inc is bringing its grocery store without checkout lines to Chicago and San Francisco, the company said in a statement this week, confirming reports it will expand the concept beyond its pilot in Seattle.
+(Reuters) - Amazon.com Inc (AMZN.O) is bringing its grocery store without checkout lines to Chicago and San Francisco, the company said in a statement this week, confirming reports it will expand the concept beyond its pilot in Seattle.

 Known as Amazon Go, the store is fashioned after small grocery shops with a crucial difference: it has no cashiers.
 Customers scan a smartphone app to enter the store, and then cameras and sensors track what they remove from the shelves and what they put back.
 Amazon then bills shoppers’ credit cards on file after they leave.